kenhys/debsources-watch-client/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/debsources-watch-crawler.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

-## Code of Conduct

-Everyone interacting in the Debsources::Watch::Crawler project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/debsources-watch-crawler/blob/master/CODE_OF_CONDUCT.md).

 ## Copyright

 Copyright (c) 2018 Kentaro Hayashi.
 See [MIT License](LICENSE.txt) for further details.